steve1316/granblue-automation-pyautogui/README.md

 - [ ] ~~(LOW PRIORITY) Implement if-else logic for users to use in combat scripts.~~ This is scrapped for now as this only applies to niche cases with only a few characters having Overdrive/Break related skills.
   - [ ] ~~(LOW PRIORITY) Implement HP/Overdrive/Break status checking in combat scripts.~~
 - [x] ~~(HIGH PRIORITY) Implement targeting for skills that require the user to select a target in combat scripts.~~
+- [ ] (HIGH PRIORITY) Provide a new command to allow users to request Backup.
+- [ ] (LOW PRIORITY) Provide new commands to use the following items during Combat Mode: Green Potions, Blue Potions, Full Elixir, Support Potion, Clarity Herb, and Revival Potion.

 ## Frontend
 - [x] ~~Add a Save Logs button.~~